Hints on How to Improve your Line Art and Line Quality

 Now it’s time to clean up, look over everything and clean lines that shouldn’t be intersecting or are just not supposed to be there.

-That’s all for that illustration, but here are some quick tips before we wrap this up.
+That’s all for that illustration, but here are some quick tips for inking your line art.

 Every artist has their own style, that goes for inking style as well.
-Here are some examples of inking styles.
+Here are some examples of different inking styles for line art.

 You can depict a bright light hitting an object or person by breaking up the outline.